Getting the Most Neutrinos out of IsoDAR: Neutron Production

 \section{Neutron Production}

-IsoDAR experiments begin with a proton beam, which strikes a target creating neutrons which are then absorbed by various isotopes.
+We will be interested in IsoDAR experiments which begin with a proton beam that strikes a target creating neutrons which are then absorbed by various isotopes.
 Those absorbed by ${}^7$Li provide ${}^8$Li and so our $\overline{\nu}_e$ signal.
 In Sec.~\ref{transez} we studied the second step of this experiment, the neutron transport and absorption.
 In this section we will instead describe the first step, the production of neutrons at the target.

 In each case, throughout this paper, the target will be 20 cm long with a 10 cm radius.
-We have optimized the target dimensions in each case and found that this standard size yields a ${}^8$Li production rate which is always near the optimum, and so for simplicity we report only simulations with this fixed size.
+We have optimized the target dimensions in each case so as to maximize ${}^8$Li/p.
+We have found that this standard size yields a ${}^8$Li production rate which is near the optimum value for the three proton beam energies considered, and so for simplicity we report only simulations with this fixed size.
 The 25 MeV and 60 MeV proton beams always strike a Be target, whereas we consider heavy metal targets for the 250 MeV beam, as these produce a higher neutron yield above about 50 MeV.

 We have simulated this production with GEANT4 and FLUKA and we have compared our results with experimental data at various energies up to 100 MeV \cite{tilquin,osipenko} and also with the simulations of Ref.~\cite{sim250} at 250 MeV.
 In general we have found that the GEANT4 simulations yield 10-20\% less neutrons than experimental data and the FLUKA simulations 20-40\% less, whereas we found better than 1\% agreement with the simulations of Ref.~\cite{sim250}.
 The deficit in neutron production in FLUKA arises entirely at low energies.